awsdocs/amazon-sagemaker-developer-guide/doc_source/model-parallel-core-features.md

 The auto\-partition design adapts to the characteristics of the framework, and the library does the partitioning at the granularity level that is more natural in each framework\.
 For instance, in TensorFlow, each specific operation can be assigned to a different device, whereas in PyTorch, the assignment is done at the module level, where each module consists of multiple operations\.
 The follow section reviews the specifics of the design in each framework\.

+#### Automated Model Splitting with PyTorch<a name="model-parallel-auto-model-split-pt"></a>

+During the first training step, the model parallel library internally runs a tracing step that is meant to construct the model graph and determine the tensor and parameter shapes\.
+After this tracing step, the library constructs a tree, which consists of the nested `nn.Module` objects in the model, as well as additional data gathered from tracing, such as the amount of stored `nn.Parameters`, and execution time for each `nn.Module`\.

+Next, the library traverses this tree from the root and runs a partitioning algorithm that assigns each `nn.Module` to a device, which balances computational load \(measured by module execution time\) and memory use \(measured by the total stored `nn.Parameter` size and activations\)\.
+If multiple `nn.Modules` share the same `nn.Parameter`, then these modules are placed on the same device to avoid maintaining multiple versions of the same parameter\.
+Once the partitioning decision is made, the assigned modules and weights are loaded to their devices\.

 #### Automated Model Splitting with TensorFlow<a name="model-parallel-auto-model-split-tf"></a>

 The model parallel library analyzes the sizes of the trainable variables and the graph structure, and internally uses a graph partitioning algorithm\.
 This algorithm comes up with a device assignment for each operation, with the objective of minimizing the amount of communication needed across devices, subject to two constraints: